 A Paula Wiseman Book

-Little Green: growing up during the Chinese Cultural Revolution
+Little Green: a memoir of growing up during the Chinese Cultural Revolution

 from the book...

 When Chun Yu was born in a small city in China, she was born into a country in revolution.
 The streets were filled with roaming Red Guards, the walls were covered with slogans, and re-education meetings were held in all workplaces.
 Every family faced danger and humiliation, even the youngest children.

 Shortly after Chun's birth, her beloved father was sent to a peasant village in the countryside to be re-educated in the ways of Chairman Mao.
 Chun and her brother stayed behind with their mother, who taught in a country middle school where Mao's Little Red Book was a part of every child's education.
 Chun Yu's young life was witness to a country in turmoil, struggle, and revolution - the only life she knew.

 This first-person memoir of a child's view of the Chinese Cultural Revolution is a stunning account of a country in crisis and a testimony to the spirit of the individual - no matter how young or how innocent.